acceleratedscience/omgui/README.md

 <br>

 > [!WARNING]
-> OMGUI is in development.
+> OMGUI is in active development.
 Not all described functionality is implemented yet.

 <br>